Arrival (2016):The Sci-Fi Movie That Makes Students Think Differently About Language, Time, and Fear

 Arrival (2016): The Sci-Fi Movie That Makes Students Think Differently About Language, Time, and Fear

-Arrival is the kind of movie that stays with students long after the lesson ends.
-It is not a movie about aliens invading or battles being fought.
-It is a movie about a woman trying to understand something completely foreign to her, and in doing so, beginning to understand herself.
-Students who expect a typical science fiction action movie are quietly, completely won over by something far more interesting.
+Arrival is not a movie about aliens invading or battles being fought.
+It is a movie about a woman trying to understand something completely foreign to her, and in doing so, beginning to understand herself, offering something far more interesting than a typical science fiction action movie.

 The story follows Louise Banks, a linguistics professor recruited by the military when twelve enormous alien spacecraft appear simultaneously around the world.
 With nations on the verge of panic and military action, Louise must find a way to communicate with the visitors before fear makes the situation irreversible.
 The movie stars Amy Adams, Jeremy Renner, and Forest Whitaker, and was directed by Denis Villeneuve.
 It was nominated for eight Academy Awards and holds a 94 percent approval rating on Rotten Tomatoes.